 The Children’s Oncology Group is the largest childhood cancer research organization in the world.
 With more than 200 children’s hospitals participating in the group, cancer clinical trials are able to accrue more patients, finish studies faster and have a larger effect.
 They conduct research, not only with chemotherapy trials, but investigating the effect of chemotherapy on children, how cancer starts and how it becomes resistant to chemotherapy.

 “We are a Children’s Oncology Group member because it allows us to deliver a higher quality of care to our patients,” said Dr. Manalang, who is the principal investigator for Children’s Oncology Group at Marshfield Children’s Hospital.
 “Clinical trials work by comparing the best treatment, otherwise known as the standard treatment, with potentially better treatments, in a scientific manner.”

 Despite these improvements in childhood leukemia, there are still many types of childhood cancers where there has been little increase in survival rates over the last few decades.

 While doctors are there to treat a patient with cancer, chemotherapy is often just one part of their treatment plan.
 It requires an entire team of specialists to ensure each child is taken care of.

-One member of the team that is important is Child Life & Expressive Therapies.
-They give children security, comfort, acceptance and affection using evidence-based practices like therapeutic play and music and art therapies.
+One member of the team that is important is the Certified Child Life Specialist.
+They give children security, comfort, acceptance and affection using evidence-based practices like therapeutic play, preparation for medical events and opportunities for emotional expression.

-“We believe the best way to help a child get through their worst days is by having fun,” said Heidi Giese, Child Life & Expressive Therapies manager for Marshfield Children’s Hospital.
+“We believe the best way to help a child get through their worst days is by having fun.
+Play is a child’s work,” said Heidi Giese, Child Life & Expressive Therapies manager for Marshfield Children’s Hospital.